When it comes to the stock market, there are so many myths out there.

 In reality, there’s no need to discover the next Starbucks when there are great big companies out there that are throwing you opportunities, day in and day out.
 You don’t need to speculate.

 I like big companies because they’re usually more reliable than hot, new ones.
-So they’re generally a much safer investment.
+So they’re generally a much more stable investment.

 Big companies also have many years of financial data available to help you make smart investment decisions.
 Inside the Blueprint course, our students learn how to use financial data from the last five years to ensure a company is low-risk before investing.